 1. We report on all the measured emissions sources required under the Companies Act 2006 (Strategic Report and Directors’ Reports) Regulations 2013.

-5. The Greenhouse gas emissions intensity ratio has been distorted by the pub lockdown, and the reduced turnover of the business.
-While we have taken steps to reduce energy usage in our pubs during the lockdown, we still had to maintain refrigeration, heating and lighting, particularly in those pubs where the manager lives on site.
+4. The Greenhouse gas emissions intensity ratio was distorted in 2021 by the trading restrictions during the pandemic.
+While we took steps to reduce energy usage in our pubs when impacted by trading restrictions, we still had to maintain refrigeration, heating and lighting in order to trade, particularly in those pubs where the manager lives on site.